slimtoolkit/slim/README.md

 You can use the generated Seccomp profile with your original image or with the minified image.

+## USING AUTO-GENERATED SECCOMP PROFILES

+You can use the generated profile with your original image or with the minified image DockerSlim created:

+`docker run --security-opt seccomp:path_to/my-sample-node-app-seccomp.json -p 8000:8000 my/sample-node-app.slim`

 ## ORIGINAL DEMO VIDEO

 [![DockerSlim demo](http://img.youtube.com/vi/uKdHnfEbc-E/0.jpg)](https://www.youtube.com/watch?v=uKdHnfEbc-E)